Captain Clegg (film): Production

-Filming occurred at Bray Studios in Berkshire.
+Filming took place at Bray Studios in Berkshire.

 Release

+The film was released as part of a B movie double-feature with Phantom of the Opera (1962).

 Home media

 In North America, the film was released on 6 September 2005 along with seven other Hammer horror films on the 4-DVD set The Hammer Horror Series (ASIN: B0009X770O), which is part of MCA-Universal's "Franchise Collection".
-This set was re-released on Blu-ray September 13, 2016.
+This set was re-released on Blu-ray 13 September 2016.

 A Blu-ray was released in the UK on 23 June 2014 by Final Cut Entertainment.
 In 2021, Powerhouse Films re-released the film on Blu-Ray, along with The Shadow of the Cat, The Phantom of the Opera, and Nightmare, as part of Hammer Volume Six: Night Shadows boxset.

 Reception

-Variety was moderately positive, writing that the film had a "good" screenplay and "savvy" direction, "and the range of technical credits are all on the plus side, especially Arthur Grant's photography."
-The Monthly Film Bulletin was negative, writing, "The script is feeble, the acting, apart from Patrick Allen's forceful hero, uninspired, and the obsession with injury, degradation and death more dispiriting than ever."
+Variety wrote that the film had a "good" screenplay and "savvy" direction, "and the range of technical credits are all on the plus side, especially Arthur Grant's photography."

+The Monthly Film Bulletin wrote: "The script is feeble, the acting, apart from Patrick Allen's forceful hero, uninspired, and the obsession with injury, degradation and death more dispiriting than ever."

-Among later reviews, author and film critic Leonard Maltin awarded the film two and a half out of four stars, calling it "good fun with some scary moments."
-Donald Guarisco from Allmovie called it "one of the best Hammer Films productions", praising the film's imaginative script, and colorful characterizations.
+Leonard Maltin awarded the film two and a half out of four stars, calling it "good fun with some scary moments."

+Donald Guarisco from Allmovie called it "one of the best Hammer Films productions", praising the film's imaginative script, and colourful characterisations.

+DVD Talk called the film "a winner that affords opportunities for several Hammer stalwarts to play refreshingly well-defined characters."